Atelectasis is the collapse of part or, much less commonly, all of a lung.

 - Tilt the person so the head is lower than the chest (called postural drainage).
 This allows mucus to drain more easily.

-- Treat a tumor or other condition, if there is one
+- Treat a tumor or other condition.

-- Turn the person to lie on the healthy side, allowing the collapsed area of lung to re-expand
+- Turn the person to lie on the healthy side, allowing the collapsed area of lung to re-expand.

 In an adult, atelectasis in a small area of the lung is usually not life threatening.
 The rest of the lung can make up for the collapsed area, bringing in enough oxygen for the body to function.

 Large areas of atelectasis may be life threatening, often in a baby or small child, or in someone who has another lung disease or illness.